Ballpoint pen

-A ballpoint pen, also known as a biro (British English), ball pen (Bangladeshi, Hong Kong, Indian, Indonesian, Pakistani, Japanese and Philippine English), or dot pen (Nepali English and South Asian English), is a pen that dispenses ink (usually in paste form) over a metal ball at its point, i.e., over a "ball point".
-The metals commonly used are steel, brass, or tungsten carbide.
-The design was conceived and developed as a cleaner and more reliable alternative to dip pens and fountain pens, and it is now the world's most-used writing instrument; millions are manufactured and sold daily.
+A ballpoint pen (Note: Also known as a biro (British English), ball pen (Bangladeshi, Hong Kong, Indian, Indonesian, Pakistani, Japanese, and Philippine English), or dot pen (Nepali English and South Asian English).) is a pen that dispenses ink (usually in paste form) over a hard ball rolling in its point.
+The materials commonly used are steel, brass, or tungsten carbide.
+The design was conceived and developed as a cleaner and more reliable alternative to dip pens and fountain pens.
+It is now the world's most-used writing instrument, with millions manufactured and sold daily.
 It has influenced art and graphic design and spawned an artwork genre.